fredhsu/learning-in-public/linear-algebra/linear-algebra.md

 ### Kernel

-Set of all vectors in the domain that map to zero in the co-domain (Null space).
+Set of all vectors in the domain of a [[Linear Transformation]] that map to zero in the co-domain (Null space).

 $$
 ker(T) = {v \in V | T(v) =0}